-I’ve been hesitant to write about this fun episode, mostly because of my immense respect for Taiwan, Jimi and the rest of the Spring Scream festival organisers.
+I’ve been hesitant to write about this fun episode, mostly because of my immense respect for Taiwan and the original Spring Scream festival organisers.
 I do not want to sour any relationships or future opportunities.
 That said, it was an immensely successful (and funny) marketing exercise and I’ve been asked about it by many friends, so here goes.

 Taiwan.
 Touch your heart

 Within days my new life started taking shape.
-I fell in love with the country, the friendly people, the food, the language and the culture.
-I bought an offensively orange scooter, Clementine, and went on endless journeys around the island.
-I wasn’t just a visitor, I was really welcomed by so many to my new home.
+I made friends right from the start; found a job without trying too hard.
+I fell in love with the country, the friendly people, the food, the language, and the culture.
+I bought an offensively orange scooter, Clementine, and went on endless 125cc-powered journeys around the island.
+I wasn’t just a visitor, I was welcomed by everyone to my new home.

-Fast forward ten years later, and my friend (who lived in Taiwan at the same time) and I were planning our Ten Year Taiwaniversary.
+Fast forward ten years later, and my South African friend (who lived in Taiwan at the same time) and I were planning our Ten Year Taiwaniversary.

-Browsing around, I noticed that the legendary Spring Scream Festival (春天吶喊) would be taking place at the same time.
+Browsing around for things to do during our trip, I noticed that the (once) legendary Spring Scream Festival (春天吶喊) would be taking place at the same time.

 The website said something to the effect of: “Stay tuned!
-The lineup will be announced soon.”, with a small grey link at the bottom of the page for “Artist registration”.
+The lineup will be announced soon.”, with a small grey link at the bottom of the page only saying “Artist registration”.

-I hovered my mouse for half a second, clicked, looked at the registration form for a few seconds more, and called my friend.
+I hovered my mouse over the link for half a second, clicked, looked at the registration form for a few seconds more, and called my friend.
 The conversation went something like this: